TheRolfFR/firestorm-db/README.md

 There are more options available than the Firestore `where` command, allowing you to get better and faster search results.

 The search method can take one or more options to filter entries in a collection.
 A search option takes a `field` with a `criteria` and compares it to a `value`.
-You can also use the boolean `ignoreCase` option for string values.
+You can also use the boolean `ignoreCase` option for string values and the `limit` option to restrict the number of results returned.
 Available criteria depends on the field type.

 | Criteria                | Types allowed                 | Description                                                     |
 | ----------------------- | ----------------------------- | --------------------------------------------------------------- |